factorhouse/kpow-streams-agent/README.md

 ...
 ```

-See the [kPow Multi-Cluster Feature Guide](https://docs.kpow.io/config/multi-cluster) form more information.
+See the [kPow Multi-Cluster Feature Guide](https://docs.kpow.io/config/multi-cluster) for more information.

-### Registring multiple KafkaStreams instances for a single app
+### Register Multiple Kafka Streams Instances

-You can call the `register` method many times to register multiple streams apps:
+If you run multiple Kafka Streams instances in one application, register them on the same StreamsRegistry.

 ```java
 KafkaStreams dedupeStreams = new KafkaStreams(dedupeTopology, dedupeProps);